tdhopper/tdhopper.com/content/post/2018-02-28–data-science-faq.md

 *What skills would you recommend I develop if I hope to become a data scientist?*

-You can never be a good enough writer, communicator, software engineer, linear algebraist, or applied statistican.
+You can never be a good enough writer, communicator, software engineer, linear algebraist, or applied statistician.
 Tenacity is important too, though I'm not sure how you develop it.

 *Am I doing the right things to build a successful career in data science?*